communitiesuk/plotly_dashboard_docs/spikes/2-load_testing_xhr.md

 Note: The dashboard has autoscaling configured, with a maximum of 2 instances.

 ## Testing method
-These tests were modelled on the requests shown within the chrome developer tools as we ran through a user journey on the 'Compare local authorities' page.
+These tests were modelled on the requests shown within the Chrome developer tools as we ran through a user journey on the 'Compare local authorities' page.

 XHR/Fetch requests can be found by:
 1. Loading the dashboard in chrome
 2. Pressing F12
+3. Selecting the network tab
-3. Making a change on the dashboard page in chrome
+4. Making a change on the dashboard page in chrome
-4. Selecting an updated component
+5. Selecting an updated component
-5. Selecting request payload
+6. Selecting request payload

 # Findings
 ## General usage